berkgonencc/WebAppProjects/Mini_Shop_App/README.md

 - The project is developed with .NET 6.0 so the mentioned C# .Net version must be installed.
 - Open the MiniShop.sln file and this will open the project in Visual Studio.
 - Download all the necessary packages from the Nuget Package Manager.
 All the .NET and EF core packages are having the version of 6.0.
-- SQlite has been used as database so migration or database update commend is not required.
+- SQlite has been used as database so migration or database update command is not required.
 - After all, you can run the project locally in your browser.
 Also, note that initially, admin user is added manually in the database and is assigned the Admin role.(email: "deneme@gmail.com", password: "Qwe123.")

 ## Screenshots From The Project